Jesus the Nazarene

 In Jn.
 3.11, Jesus makes a revealing statement.
 He speaks to Nicodemus, a high-ranking Pharisee and member of the Great Sanhedrin in Jerusalem.
 Jesus says, “…We speak that we know, and testify that we have seen; and ye receive not our testimony.”
 The ‘we and you’ tell us Jesus was not a Pharisee.

 Two statements by Jesus illustrate the divergence from Pharisaic theology: “The kingdom of God is within you,” Luke 17.2, and “… unless a person is born again from above, he cannot see the kingdom of God,” John 3.3.
 Neither of the above scriptures seems much to do with Pharisaic teachings.
 As we observe the tortured response of Nicodemus (Jn.
-3.4), we can also ascertain that these two statements would be news to the rest of the priesthood and Pharisee adherents.
+3.4), we can also ascertain that these two statements would be news to the rest of the Pharisaic priesthood and Pharisee adherents.

-Although Jesus taught in the Pharisee synagogues, as most of the population was Pharisaic, especially in Judea, his roots lie in the more mystical Nazarene outlook on spirituality and relationship to God.
-This loftier speaking platform indicates one reason why ordinary people marveled at his knowledge, wisdom, and authority.
-Jesus moves beyond the interpretation of the law and announces quintessential ideas and principles uniting all men, and reduces all interpretations of the law into subjugation under love and forgiveness, embodying grace.* Where before stood the knowledge of God and the Law, now also enters the Spirit, the active principle that gives true life, wisdom, and enlightenment.
+The loftier mystic speaking platform indicates one reason why ordinary people marveled at his knowledge, wisdom, and authority.
+Jesus moves beyond the interpretation of the law, and announces quintessential ideas and principles uniting all men, and reduces all interpretations of the law into subjugation under love and forgiveness, embodying grace.* Where before stood the knowledge of God and the Law, now also enters the Spirit, the active principle that gives true life, wisdom, and enlightenment, the spiritual walk as opposed to the legal walk.
 Jesus presents the new enlightenment for mankind.
+This enlightenment is that the Spirit gives knowledge and wisdom to the Mind.
+The soul has free will (choice).
+Revelation is of the spirit.

 Jesus also provides another often misinterpreted teaching.
-He references ‘oneness’ and ‘wholeness’ as opposed to the incorrect biblical interpretation listed as ‘perfection’.
-That is, the word ‘perfection’ may be used, but its meaning is intended as wholeness or oneness, as in, “I and the Father are one.”
-In contrast to the Osseaen Essene and the Pharisee, whose problem becomes this vain attempt at perfect purity—outward pictured by asceticism, a multitude of purity laws, and commentaries ad infinitum—Jesus more correctly speaks to the issue of inner wholeness and unification, essentially the man himself.
+He references ‘oneness’ and ‘wholeness’ as opposed to the often incorrect biblical interpretation listed as ‘perfection’.
+That is, the word ‘perfection’ may be used, but its meaning is intended as wholeness or oneness, as in, “I and the Father are one*.”
+In contrast to the Ossaean Essene and the Pharisee, whose problem becomes this vain attempt at perfect purity—outwardly pictured by asceticism, a multitude of purity laws, and commentaries ad infinitum—Jesus more correctly speaks to the issue of inner wholeness and unification, essentially the man himself.

 Jesus, however, accepted their challenge.
 For instance, he administered healing on the Sabbath (Mt.
 12.12-14).
 No Pharisee or Essene priest would do such a thing even if they were adept in the healing art.
 Jesus brought wholeness to the table for them to behold, but the priests and elders stuck to their notion of what was perfect under the law.

 Near the time of Jesus’ birth, an increasing focus on the coming of the Messiah emerged.
-The messianic urge was most prominent among the Essene, Galilean (Nazarene), and Judean (Osseaen).
-The prophetic nature of Essene astrological studies confirms why the three wise men* appear in scripture.
-They also followed the same astrological signs, Mt.
+The messianic urge was most prominent among the Essene, Galilean (Nazarene), and Judean (Ossaean).
+The prophetic nature of Essene astrological studies confirms why the three wise men appear in scripture.
+They also followed the same astrological signs.
+Mt.
 2.2, “… his star in the east,” is the star that designates Messiah.
-The wise men are usually considered Babylonian Jews from or traveling through Damascus.
+The wise men are usually considered Babylonian Jews* from or traveling through Damascus.
 Interestingly, it is to Damascus Saul is later headed to clear out Nazarenes who practiced the Way (Acts 9.1).

 * The three wise men: mentioned in the court records of Herod (Mt.
 2.7).
+Some scholars peg the three wise men as Zoroastrian, or magi specifically.

-Nazarene Essenes were against and did not practice animal sacrifice, and Jesus is not known to practice sacrifice during his ministry.
-That man must come to God and spiritually sacrifice himself, his mortal nature (fallen nature), would describe the Nazarene mystical relationship to God.
-Mystic studies concerning spiritual light and dark (Sons of Light, Sons of Darkness), and therefore the resolution of events on a much broader scale, is an emphasized theology.
-This theology has roots in the Book of Enoch (see Enoch, Watchers), and many scholars believe the historical period described in Enoch and whom we know today as the Essenes were first formed, generally identified as the Brotherhood of the Righteous.*
+Among the Essene mystic studies concerning spiritual light and dark (Sons of Light, Sons of Darkness), and therefore the resolution of events on a much broader scale, is an emphasized theology.
+This theology has roots in the Book of Enoch (see Enoch, Watchers).
+Many scholars believe the historical period described in Enoch, from which the Hasidic Essenes were first formed, and generally identified as the Brotherhood of the Righteous, congregated to establish a solid root.*

 *The Dead Sea Scrolls contains many references to those predestined to enter the darkness.

 For the Nazarene, contemplative life is considered central to the practice of the Way (also noted as the Way of Love).
-Jesus would offer revelation from the spirit of God, revelatory from the heart, such as expressing compassion and assigning grace (healing) to an individual.
+Jesus would offer revelation from the spirit of God, revelatory from the heart as opposed to the intellect, as expressing compassion and assigning grace, such as through healing, or forgiveness (grace).
 Countering such are the scribes who collected and transcribed manuscripts.
-Their working method emphasized the practice of the law that requires an intellectual discipline rather than contemplative or inspirational.
-The lawyered mentality (not revelatory) might best describe the Qumran Osseaen Essene, especially active scribes and lawyers.
-Although contemplation was always a Jewish tradition, the view of what the law said overrode all other considerations.
+Their working method emphasized a practice of the law that requires an intellectual discipline rather than contemplative, inspirational, or the deeper mystical knowledge base Jesus demonstrated.

 *see Mt.
 23.15, “…for you compass land and sea to make one proselyte, and when he is made you make him twofold more the child of hell than yourselves.”